webqit/oohtml/README.md

 ## Modular HTML

-Modular HTML is a markup pattern that lets us write arbitrary markup as self-contained objects - with each *encapsulating* its own structure, styling and logic - as against the regular idea of having everything converge and conflict on one global scope!
+Modular HTML is a markup pattern that lets us write arbitrary markup as self-contained objects - with each *encapsulating* their own structure, styling and logic!

 OOHTML makes this possible in just simple conventions - via two new attributes: `namespace` and `scoped`!

 ### Namespacing

 Naming things is hard!
-That's especially so when you have one global namespace and a miriad of potentially conflicting names to coordinate!
-(Looking at you: HTML!)
+That's especially so where you have one global namespace and a miriad of potentially conflicting names to coordinate!

-Well, here, we get the `namespace` attribute for designating an element as own naming context for identifiers instead of the global namespace:
+Here, we get the `namespace` attribute for designating an element as own naming context for identifiers instead of the global namespace:

 ```html
 <div id="user" namespace>